 - Be flexible

-- Accept and give compliments
+- · Accept and give compliments

-- · Develop a positive attitude
+- Develop a positive attitude

 - Manage behaviour

 - Express emotions

 - Make choices and decisions

 - Again this is an area that we place a lot of focus on, at Emscote.
-We have found this year more than ever, a greater need for individualised support in PSED for more children. - PSED is highly valued and underpinned by British Values, Zones of Regulation, Growth Mindset, Protective Behaviours, our 'Boris' Scheme, rhetorical justice and social stories. - Children's emotional wellbeing thrives when they have positive and strong relationships with adults and other children. - This begins with a clear and robust transition programme.
-Information is collected about each child through visiting other settings (telephoning during Covid), discussions with parents/carers, home visits (via Zoom during Covid), transitional activities for the children and paperwork about each child. - This information is used to inform the design of the environment and helps to focus the learning in the first few weeks of term. - On entry quality time is spent getting to know each child, forming trusting relationships and establishing clear structures, routines and boundaries. - The environment is set up to promote independent learning encouraging children to make their own informed decisions and choices. - Praise and mutual respect are used to create a positive ethos where children feel equally valued, safe and develop high self esteem. - Rules are explained and visually displayed so that children understand that actions can have consequences and begin to learn to manage their behaviour. - Our adults understand how to create a nurturing ethos and climate by listening carefully to children, responding to their needs, helping them understand their emotions and empathising and communicating with children and their families.
+We believe that well regulated children are better equipped to learn. - PSED is highly valued and underpinned by British Values, Zones of Regulation, Growth Mindset, Protective Behaviours, our 'Boris' HeartSmart Scheme, rhetorical justice and social stories. - Children's emotional wellbeing thrives when they have positive and strong relationships with adults and other children. - This begins with a clear and robust transition programme.
+Information is collected about each child through speaking to every setting, discussions with parents/carers, New Parents meeting in June, Speech and Language meeting with new parents in June, stay and play in July, home visits, transitional activities for the children and paperwork about each child. - This information is used to inform the design of the environment and helps to focus the learning in the first few weeks of term. - On entry quality time is spent getting to know each child, forming trusting relationships and establishing clear structures, routines and boundaries. - The environment is set up to promote independent learning encouraging children to make their own informed decisions and choices. - Praise and mutual respect are used to create a positive ethos where children feel equally valued, safe and develop high self-esteem. - Rules are explained and visually displayed so that children understand that actions can have consequences and begin to learn to manage their behaviour. - At the start of each session, teachers ask the children what PSED mean so that the children understand what it means in practice and can verbalise that it's considering peoples feelings, behaviour and actions. - Our adults understand how to create a nurturing ethos and climate by listening carefully to children, responding to their needs, helping them understand their emotions and empathising and communicating with children and their families.